learningtolearn-community/handbook/contents/effective-learning-strategies-and-techniques/focus-vs-diffuse-mode.md

 ![Focus vs Diffuse Mode Representation](/img/focus-vs-diffuse-mode-representation.png)

+### **Focus Mode**

-**Focus Mode**: This is when your brain is directly concentrating on a task.
+This is when your brain is directly concentrating on a task.
 It's a state of direct and intense concentration, often necessary for understanding complicated concepts, solving problems, or working through challenging material.
 In this mode, you're actively blocking out distractions and honing in on specific details.

+### **Diffuse Mode**

-**Diffuse Mode**: This is a more relaxed thinking state.
+This is a more relaxed thinking state.
 It's not about direct concentration but rather a relaxed, open-ended pondering.
 This mode is crucial for creativity, innovation, and the 'aha!' moments when your brain connects disparate ideas.
 It often happens when you're not trying to focus, like during a walk, shower, or right before sleep.

 ## Balancing Both Modes: